 - Naltrexone blocks the opioid receptors in the brain.

 - If you do relapse while taking naltrexone, you won’t feel high due to the blocking effects.

 The drugs used during detox are not a cure for opioid use disorder.
 Instead, they are part of a “medication-assisted treatment” program or “MAT.”
 For those struggling with substance use disorder, MAT combines prescription drugs with behavioral therapy.
-After you stop using opioids, you might feel “on-edge,” distracted by cravings, or have “mental fog.”
+After you stop using opioids, you might feel “on edge,” distracted by cravings, or have a “mental fog.”
 During MAT, you use prescription medications to reduce these withdrawal symptoms.
 By reducing withdrawal symptoms, you can focus on drug rehab and therapy.

 Opioid Detox in Nashville, TN